samkennerly/kingofsnake/README.md

 - `etc/ipython` is mounted as `/home/kos/.ipython`
 - `etc/jupyter` is mounted as `/home/kos/.jupyter`

-On the first run, Jupyter might ask you to [copypaste a token] and/or [create a password].
+On the first run, Jupyter might ask you to [copypaste a token] and create a password.
 It will save the hashed password and any custom settings to `etc/ipython` and `etc/jupyter` in this repo.
 If the folders do not exist, they will be created automatically.
 Git will [ignore] the contents of both folders.

 ### delete everything and start over